 97112: Neuromuscular Re-education

 Definition: Neuromuscular re-education of movement, balance, coordination, kinesthetic sense, posture and proprioception for sitting and standing activities.
-Therapeutic procedure, one or more areas, each 15 minutes.
+Therapeutic procedure, one or more areas, every 15 minutes.

 This code emphasizes specific feedback to the patient about the quality and/or specificity of instruction in movement, mechanics, posture, and balance, as well as facilitation/inhibition techniques and training in proprioception and desensitization.